-Becoming energy efficient at home can save money and also helps you do your bit to cut down on emissions.
+Becoming energy efficient at home can save money and help you do your bit to reduce emissions.
 All those appliances and lightbulbs may seem relatively insignificant, but they all add up.
-Saving electricity at home helps reduce your household's need for energy, and in turn, helps reduce the demand for polluting fossil fuels.
+Saving electricity at home helps reduce your household's need for energy and, in turn, helps reduce the demand for polluting fossil fuels.
 What’s more, you’ll also save cash on your electric bills.

 According to the International Energy Agency (IEA), coal-fired power plants were the most significant contributor to emissions growth in 2018.
 Coal-fired electricity generation accounts for 30% of global CO2 emissions.